AdaptivaHub/adaptiva-be/docs/architecture/overview.md

 ## System Overview

 Adaptiva Backend is a FastAPI-based REST API for data analysis, visualization, and machine learning.
-It provides endpoints for file upload, data cleaning, insights generation, chart creation, ML model training, and export capabilities.
+It provides endpoints for file upload, data cleaning, insights generation, chart creation and export capabilities.

 ```
 ┌─────────────────────────────────────────────────────────────────┐